 Does Medicare Cover Wigs for Cancer Patients?

-Chemotherapy causes hair loss, and many cancer patients choose to wear a wig.
-Unfortunately, wigs are not covered by Original Medicare or Medigap.
+Chemotherapy causes hair loss, so many cancer patients choose to wear a wig.
+Unfortunately, wigs don’t have coverage through Medicare or Medigap.
 Some Medicare Advantage plans or cancer insurance plans may offer coverage for wigs.

 Does Medicare Cover Cancer Treatment After Age 76?